March Savings! Get from 5 to 10% off your Entire Order. *Discounts do not apply to shipping costs or outdoor furniture

 What Are the Distinct Styles of Amish Furniture?

-Amish furniture is best known for its distinct traditional look and durable hardwood pieces.
+Amish craftsmen create furniture with a distinct traditional look and durable hardwood construction.
 Amish furniture origins and design stem from two well-known styles, including the Soap Hollow School and the Jonestown School.
 Today, the Mission, Shaker and Queen Anne furniture styles are more popular.
 While all five share many similarities, each has its unique characteristics:

 • Soap Hollow School: The Soap Hollow School was developed by Henry Lapp, a furniture maker in Lancaster County, Pennsylvania.
 His style most closely resembles what we think of today as Amish-made furniture, with its undecorated, simple details.

-• Jonestown School: The Jonestown School furniture design is known for painted blanket chests with colorful floral designs, first developed in the late 18th century in Lebanon County, Pennsylvania.
+• Jonestown School: Craftsmen first developed the Jonestown School furniture design in the late 18th century in Lebanon County, Pennsylvania, featuring painted blanket chests with colorful floral designs.

 • Mission: The Mission furniture style is clean and modern, known for its straight lines and exposed joinery.
 These pieces are also traditionally made from oak, emphasizing straight vertical and horizontal lines and flat panes to accentuate the natural wood grain.

-• Shaker: While simple, clean and elegant like the Mission style, the Shaker style is designed with durability in mind.
+• Shaker: While simple, clean, and elegant like the Mission style, the Shaker style prioritizes durability.
 The style was developed by the Shakers, who arrived in America in 1774.
 Shaker furniture pieces like the blanket chest are on display at the Metropolitan Museum of Modern Art in New York City and are generally made from maple.

 • Queen Anne: The Queen Anne style is another option for people seeking Amish furniture.
 The designs are a departure from the Mission and Shaker styles with their more lavish, ornate designs.

-Amish handcrafted furniture is always made from solid wood.
-The best Amish furniture manufacturers never use particle board or laminate and pay great attention to the materials they choose to create long-lasting furniture.
-Amish furniture makers closely inspect each piece of wood they use, paying close attention to its grain.
-Common types of wood used in Amish furniture include red oak, beech, cedar, elm, maple, hickory, pine, walnut and mahogany.
+Amish craftsmen consistently build furniture from solid wood, ensuring durability and timeless appeal.
+Moreover, the best Amish furniture manufacturers never use particle board or laminate; instead, they carefully select high-quality materials to create long-lasting pieces.
+In addition, Amish furniture makers meticulously inspect each piece of wood, paying close attention to its grain to maintain superior craftsmanship.
+As a result, common wood types used in Amish furniture include red oak, beech, cedar, elm, maple, hickory, pine, walnut, and mahogany.

 Woodworkers use old-fashioned and modern tools to make their pieces, with intricate details and finishes all completed by hand.
 These construction techniques allow pieces to fuse seamlessly.
 What’s more, Amish woodworkers finish their furniture with open-air seasoning and kiln drying, which enhance both the beauty and strength of the wood.